vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

 # Connection to the Databases

-In this lab we will setup will create the standby database.
+In this lab we will set up will create the standby database.

 > **Warning** on copying and pasting commands with multiple lines from the browser screen; when you copy from outside of the Remote Desktop environment and paste inside the Remote Desktop environment, additional **enters** or CRLF characters are pasted causing some commands to fail.